AlphaGenes/tinyhouse/README.md

 ```

-`numba`
+numba
-===
+---

-As far as I can tell, `numba` is pretty much just magic.
-The idea with `numba` is that if your function is mostly written in simple base python, you add on a decorator to the function and `numba` will compile it using a just in time (jit) compiler.
-This has the potential to give massive speed gains for commonly used functions, and is most of the reason why I think we can get away with using python long term.
+`numba` is a just in time (jit) compiler for python.
+The idea is that you take a normal python function, and add on a decorator[^1]. `numba` will then compile the function and give potentially massive speed gains.
+The existence and usability of `numba` is one of the key features that makes python a feasible language for us in the long term.

 As an example, here is a function for addition